Mark-Seaman/Shrinking-World-Pubs/journey/Pub/SIL.md

 From hundreds of applications, only 30 students were selected.
 These trips offered students, all of whom were top achievers from across the country, a chance to bond and learn in a dynamic setting.

-The institute wasn’t just about academics; it was an immersive experience.
+The institute wasn't just about academics; it was an immersive experience.
 In 12 weeks, the students were taught linguistics and how to analyze an unknown language through interviews with native speakers.

 Every Saturday, they organized excursions to Flagstaff's local attractions.
 Walnut Canyon, Meteor Crater, the Grand